A Complete Guide to PPC Ad Targeting Options

 Topics

-Topics are the third and final contextual targeting option and have the widest reach of the contextual targets.
+Topics are the third and final contextual targeting options and have the widest reach of the contextual targets.

 Topic targeting allows advertisers to choose topics from a list Google has created that group websites and placements that fit the theme.